Indian Institute of Management Sambalpur

 Indian Institute of Management Sambalpur (informally known as IIM Sambalpur; abbreviated as IIM-S) is a public business school located in Sambalpur, Odisha, India.

 History

 IIM Sambalpur was announced in 2014 by the central Ministry of Human Resource Development (MHRD) and founded on 23 September 2015.
 The first batch of students started in September 2015.

 It was initially mentored by IIM Indore until appointment of its independent director.
 IIM Sambalpur was registered as a Society under Societies Registration Act, XXI of 1860 on 19 August 2015.
 The present campus of IIM Sambalpur has been set up at Jyoti Vihar, Burla, Sambalpur, Odisha.
 IIM Sambalpur has been allotted a piece of land measuring over 237 acre in Basantpur, for the permanent campus by the Government of Odisha.

 As of 2021 it's headed by Mahadeo Jaiswal as the director.

-In 2024, the institute received national media attention when 84-year-old scientist and entrepreneur Dr. Grish Mohan Gupta completed his MBA from IIM Sambalpur, making him one of the oldest individuals in India to earn an MBA degree.

 Campus

 In 2018, the Government of India proposed a budget of ₹400 crore for facilitating the construction of the permanent campus.
 The Government of Odisha has selected 237 acre of land for the construction of the permanent campus of IIM Sambalpur at Basantpur.
 Prime Minister Narendra Modi laid the foundation stone of the permanent campus on 2 January 2021.
 The permanent campus of IIM Sambalpur is inaugurated by PM Narendra Modi on 3 February 2024.